benjamindkilleen/artifice/log.md

   bottleneck.
 * Caching just doesn't work.
 Need to reach the end of the iterator before it actually saves the cache, so that's a thing.
 Gotta figure that out.

+## July 10, 2019
+* Changing to just translating patches, training with an augmented set took 527s.
+This is a marginal improvement over 588s.
+* One problem with reloading the dataset every epoch like we're doing is having to fill up the shuffle buffer.
+Is this worth it?
+* Could detect when the annotator is done, and then just call fit up till epochs?
+That would be good.